My Poetry And Prose-Page 9

 In the autumn and spring the blackbirds gather in great flocks.
 Thousands of them flock together filling the sky like a black cloud, and the sound they make flying overhead is eerie and like the roar of an immense wind.

-The flock of blackbirds seem to move as of one mind, thousands of them moving as one, changing direction, swooping and swerving in unison, and then suddenly descending and landing all together in a field or on a hillside.
+The flock of blackbirds seem to move as of one mind, thousands of them moving as one, changing direction, swooping and swerving in unison, and then suddenly descending and landing all together in a field, a hillside, or a grove of trees.
 It almost seems supernatural in a way.

-After they have alighted on the ground, the sound of their chirpings is almost deafing.
+After they have alighted in the trees or on the ground, the sound of their chirping is almost deafening.
 They all mill around with great excitement, and then at the slightest noise or movement of an animal or person which startles them, they all burst into flight as one great cloud again and are gone in an instant.

 (427) God Cares